LevUdaltsov/LevUdaltsov.github.io/_posts/2021-01-14-album-autoencoder.md

 In the above plot we see that the model was able to learn some sort of information about the albums.
 For each artist, the albums seem to cluster within a certain space, with a few outliers for the Kanye and Kendrick albums.
 Coldplay's albums are closest together.
-This is a really interesting to see.
+This is really interesting to see.

 Here is another example, this time without labels to get a clearer image.
 ![](/assets/images/albums/album_plot_no_label.png)